webpack/governance/CHARTER.md

 * **Contributors**: contribute code or other artifacts, but do not have the right to commit to the code base.
   Contributors work with the project's Collaborators to have code committed to the code base.
 A Contributor may be promoted to a Collaborator by the TSC.
-Contributors should rarely be encumbered by the TSC and never by the CPC or OpenJS Foundation Board.
+Contributors should rarely be blocked by the TSC and never by the CPC or OpenJS Foundation Board.

 * **Project**: a technical collaboration effort, e.g. a subsystem, that is organized through the project creation